Submitting a Final Claim under the Home Health Patient-Driven Groupings Model

 Periods of Care with No Visits Expected

 In cases when a beneficiary's plan of care requires that the beneficiary is seen every 6 weeks and there is a recertification, there may not be any visits in the first 30-day period of care.
 In this case, only submit a final claim for 30-day periods in which visits were delivered.
-A RAP should still be submitted.
-The RAP for a period with no visit will ensure the home health agency (HHA) remains recorded on Medicare's Common Working File (CWF).
+A NOA should still be submitted.
+The NOA for a period with no visit will ensure the home health agency (HHA) remains recorded on Medicare's Common Working File (CWF).

 Inpatient Stays Spanning the End of a 30-day Period

 Discharging the beneficiary is not required if they had an inpatient stay that spans the end of the first 30-day period of care in a certification period.
-Submit the RAP and claim for the period following the inpatient discharge as if the 30-day periods were contiguous – submit a From date of day 31, even though it falls during the inpatient stay and the first visit date that occurs after the hospital discharge.
+Submit the NOA and claim for the period following the inpatient discharge as if the 30-day periods were contiguous – submit a From date of day 31, even though it falls during the inpatient stay and the first visit date that occurs after the hospital discharge.

 Claim Submission Data Elements